jimmychang851129/linebot-test/README.md

 ### User friendly UI

 Adopted richmenu and template message to help user make request to back-end server, so every request can be handled correctly

+### Error handling

+Using try, catch to identify where the error is, especially in responsing to Line platform.
+I place try, catch block in every response to the Line platform to help finding errors.

 ## Future work
 1. Heroku MongoDB